Velnota/FAQ/_posts/Walls/2020-01-05-how-to-invite.md

 4. Press Save
 5. At the top, you should now see an invite link.
    Copy that link and share it with your friends!
-   Note: this link will disappear.
-Make sure you save it!
+   Note: this link will appear in the settings.

 ![wall invite link](/assets/screenshots/wall-invite-link.png)
 {: .img-responsive-md}